Lasserini/stine-poulsen-psykoterapeut/README.md

     - [FORMULAR FEEDBACK]

 ### 2.2 Futures left to implement
+- Make a clone of the website, translated into danish.
 - Make the Contact Formular work.
-It needs to send the data to the psychotherapists email, and should also sent a confirmation email to the user.
+It needs to send the data to the psychotherapists email.
+- Add stronger feedback to the user to indicate that the Contact Formular has been sent correctly.
 - Add a section with reviews, and perhaps also referrals from colleagues.
-- Translate website to danish
-- Support client in finding a domain and hosting service to get the site up and running

 ## 3. Technologies Used